-This unit offers a systematic approach to understanding psychological symptoms and psychopathology.
-Theoretical models of psychopathology, as well as psychological assessment and evidence-based interventions will be explored.
-Consideration is given to a range of psychological assessment and intervention strategies and how these can be applied across a range of contexts.
-Particular emphasis is given to cognitive-behavioural and counselling interventions.
-Additionally, this unit is designed to provide students with foundational skills and knowledge relevant to pre-professional training.
-Students will develop practical skills and knowledge to a foundational level of competence in relation to psychological assessment, interview skills and professional psychological practice.
+This unit offers a systematic approach to understanding psychological assessment and measurement.
+Consideration is given to a range of psychological assessment strategies and how these can be applied across a range of contexts .
+This unit is designed to provide you with foundational skills and knowledge relevant to research and pre-professional training.
+Throughout the unit, you will develop practical skills and knowledge to a foundational level of competence in relation to psychological assessment, appropriate test selection , and evaluating the efficacy of assessment tools.

 |Unit name||Psychological Assessment and Intervention|